 Hand finishing by programmers focuses on refactoring business logic found in Action Classes and other unique features of the code base.

-- Libraries – replacing Struts Jars with Spring MVC Jars (Spring 3 or greater, depending on the age of the Struts version)
+- Libraries – replacing Struts Jars with Spring MVC Jars (Spring 3 or 5, depending on the age of the Struts version)

 - Tags – replacing Struts Tags with HTML Tags

 - Replacing the Dispatcher with an appropriate Spring Dispatcher

 - Automation assisted refactoring of application structure